Jesstella/APO-K2/README.md

 For any questions, comments, or problems please contact the lead author Jessica Schonhut-Stasik at jessica.s.stasik@vanderbilt.edu.
 Accessible text and other additional information can be found at https://www.jessicastasik.com/apo-k2.

+**** UPDATES ****
+12.02.2024 -- New apo_k2_public_catalog.csv file uploaded to GitHub.
+Updated because roughly half of the previous Gaia DR3 source IDs were found to be incorrect.
+No other paramters were in error.